Afghan National Army Commando Corps: Operation Enduring Freedom

-Troops of the 1st Commando Kandak before an operation, February 2008.
+Soldiers of the 1st Commando Kandak before the "Say Laab" operation, February 2008.

 The first operation of the 1st Commando Kandak was from 12–14 September 2007, capturing a Taliban explosive maker in Sherzad District, Nangarhar Province, while working with the Afghan police and being advised by coalition forces.
-During 10–14 November, in a joint operation with the Afghan National Police known as Operation Commando Fury, the 1st Commando Kandak successfully raided a Taliban facility in the Tagab District, Kapisa Province.
+From 10–14 November 2007, in a joint operation with the Afghan National Police known as Operation Commando Fury, the 1st Commando Kandak successfully raided a Taliban facility in the Tagab District, Kapisa Province.
 In February 2008, an operation by Commandos known as "Say Laab" in the Helmand Province reportedly resulted in the death of an important Taliban commander, Abdul Bari.
 By April 2008 three commando battalions were functional and had carried out targeted raids that killed or captured 30 insurgent leaders in eastern Afghanistan, while working with U.S. Special Forces ODAs.

-That month, about 100 Commandos from the first battalion took part in the Battle of Shok Valley alongside Green Berets on a mission to eliminate Gulbuddin Hekmatyar, leader of the Hezb-e Islami Gulbuddin militia.
+In April 2008, about 100 Commandos from the first battalion took part in the Battle of Shok Valley alongside Green Berets on a mission to eliminate Gulbuddin Hekmatyar, warlord of the militia Hezb-e Islami Gulbuddin.
 The enemy force was stronger than expected, and Commandos notably fought in a counterattack to push militia fighters away from a casualty evacuation site during the seven-hour gunfight.
 They were led by a Green Beret sergeant who later received the Medal of Honor for leading the counterattack and saving the lives of several injured soldiers.
 Hekmatyar was able to escape.

 While the original plan by the International Security Assistance Force (ISAF) was for one brigade with six kandaks, the ANA wanted a full division with three brigades and 15 kandaks.
 Two battalions were operational from 2007, three from 2008, and one from 2009, finishing the original plan.
 As of 2010 there was a 1st Commando Brigade that consisted of one battalion in Kabul, and was also known as the National Commando Brigade, while the other five battalions were each assigned to a regional corps.
 When the last battalion entered service, the head of the Combined Forces Special Operations Command – Afghanistan ordered the creation of another four.
 Two were operational from 2010, one from 2011, and the last from 2015.

 Commandos during fast rope training from an Afghan Air Force Mil Mi-17, 16 February 2010.